-The rolling pastoral slopes of Upcountry Maui have become a breadbasket of farm to table gourmet treats.
-And, just up at 1000ft elevation, Hailiimaile Pineapple Company have revived a historic tradition for the island of Maui – growing pineapple.
+The rolling pastoral slopes of Upcountry Maui have become a breadbasket of farm-to-table gourmet treats.
+And, just up at 1000ft elevation, Hailiimaile Pineapple Company has revived a historic tradition for the island of Maui – growing pineapple.

 This local king of fruits has been adapted to create, what some argue, is the very best variety of pineapple, known as the Maui Gold.

 Standing in a dirt lot, surrounded by an unrefined metal warehouse, a tiny abandoned timeworn gas station, and rows of shoulder-high cane grass in the distance, we are greeted with hairnets and a huge smile.
 “Welcome to our pineapple plantation!”

 Our energetic guide begins to elaborate on the history of the plantation and the complexities of growing this fine fruit.
 She whisks us into the factory alongside a conveyor that’s tumbling wet pineapples up and out of a long trough where they’ve been floating.
 “Most of the pineapple,” she tells us, “doesn’t turn its bright gold color until it’s plunged into the wash tanks.”